CynGames/metro-solvd/README.md

 # Metro API #

 ## Overview ##
-This API allows you to manage resources for a metro managing company, including employees, trains, schedules, stations, tickets, routes and maintenance.
+This API allows you to manage resources for a metro managing company, including employees, trains, schedules, stations, tickets and maintenance.

 ## Setup ##
 1. Run `docker-compose up`.